apache/cordova-docs/www/docs/en/2.0.0/guide/getting-started/blackberry/index.md

         - `playbook.sigtool.csk.password` : Signing key password.
         - `playbook.sigtool.p12.password` : Signing key password.
         - `playbook.device.ip` : IP address of device obtained when placing the device in developer mode through device security settings.
-        - `playbook.device.password` : <a href="../../../cordova/device/device.html">Device</a> password which is set through device security settings.
+        - `playbook.device.password` : Device password which is set through device security settings.
 - While in your project directory, in command prompt/terminal type `ant target load-device`.
 Replace `target` with either `blackberry` or `playbook`.
 - The application will be installed in the All Applications section in the device.
 Note, on BlackBerry OS 5 the application is installed in the Downloads folder.